-- 6.1 The proposed development provides the opportunity for the building to be brought back into a viable use. - 6.2 The applicant is progressing this application and purchase to ensure that their successful business is able to remain in the village community in the future. - 6.3 The proposed development has been sensitively designed to consider the site characteristics, surroundings, and wider location. - 6.4 Improvements can be achieved to the existing access for the site which currently has no suitable visbility. - 6.5 Any harm in terms of the heritage assets is outweighed by the benefit of bringing the site back into a viable use. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.
+- 6.1 The proposed development provides the opportunity for the building to be brought back into a viable use. - 6.2 The applicant is progressing this application and purchase to ensure that their successful business is able to remain in the village community in the future. - 6.3 The proposed development has been sensitively designed to consider the site characteristics, surroundings, and wider location. - 6.4 Improvements can be achieved to the building access for the site with the new exit and improvements to the existing access, which currently has no suitable visibility. - Any harm in terms of the heritage assets is outweighed by the benefit of bringing the site back into a viable use. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.